 Interpretation category Description and origin of anomalies Anomalies with an uncertain origin The category applies to a range of anomalies where there is not enough evidence to confidently suggest an origin.
 Anomalies in this category may well be related to archaeologically significant features, but equally relatively modern features, geological/pedological features and agricultural features should be considered.
 Morphology may be unclear or uncharacteristic and there may be a lack of additional supporting information.
 Positive anomalies are indicative of magnetically enhanced soils that may form the fill of 'cut' features or may be produced by accumulation within layers or 'earthwork' features; soils subject to burning may also produce positive anomalies.
-Anomalies associated with former structural remains Anomalies can be negative, generally relating to foundations/walling or positive, depending on material used in construction eg brick.
-Burning can also result in magnetic enhancement.
-This category relates to anomalies associated with formerly mapped features.
+Negative anomalies are produced by material of comparatively low magnetic susceptibility such as stone and subsoil.
+Anomalies with an agricultural origin The anomalies are often linear and form a series of parallel responses or are parallel to extant land boundaries.
+Where the response is broad, former ridge and furrow is likely; narrow response is often related to modern ploughing.
+This category does not include agricultural features of early date or considered to be of archaeological potential (e.g. animal stockades, enclosures, farmsteads, etc).
 Anomalies associated with magnetic debris Magnetic debris often appears as areas containing many small dipolar anomalies that may range from weak to very strong in magnitude.
 They often occur where there has been dumping or ground make-up and are related to magnetically thermoremnant materials such as brick or tile or other small fragments of ferrous material.
-This type of response is occasionally associated with kilns, furnace structures, hearths and nail spreads from former wooden structures or rooves and may, therefore, be archaeologically significant .
-It is also possible that the response may be caused by natural material such as certain gravels and fragments of igneous or metamorphic rock.
+This type of response is occasionally associated with kilns, furnace structures, hearths and nail spreads from former wooden structures or rooves and may, therefore, be archaeologically significant.
 Strong discrete dipolar anomalies are responses to ferrous objects within the topsoil.
-Anomalies with a modern origin Fluxgate sensors may respond erratically adjacent to strong magnetic sources.
+Anomalies with a modern origin The magnetic response is often strong and dipolar indicative of ferrous material and may be associated with extant above surface features such as wire fencing, cables, pylons etc. Often a significant area around these features has a strong magnetic flux which may create magnetic disturbance; such disturbance can effectively obscure low magnitude anomalies if they are present.
+Fluxgate sensors may respond erratically adjacent to strong magnetic sources.
 Buried services may produce characteristic multiple dipolar anomalies dependant upon their construction.
+Anomalies associated with ground disturbance/quarrying Magnetically variable anomalies which may be negative indicating a response to geology/drift deposits and/or positive indicating an increased depth of topsoil.
+Very strongly magnetic anomalies are a response to highly magnetic material of modern origin which can be used to infill a quarry depression.
+It should be considered that former quarry pits may be of archaeological potential.